pypa/cibuildwheel/docs/options.md

     before-test = "pip install cmake scikit-build"
     ```

-    In configuration mode, you can use an inline array, and the items will be joined with `&&`.
+    In configuration files, you can use an array, and the items will be joined with `&&`.

 ### `CIBW_TEST_REQUIRES` {: #test-requires}